Michael-Murage/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all files including hidden in the current directory and the parent of the working directory and the /boot directory in long format.

 12-file_type prints the type of the file named iamafile

+13-symbolic_link creates a symbolic link to /bin/ls, named __ls__ in the current working directory